-Displays the list of files that will be used during the synthesis and implementation of the IP.
-There must be at least one file defined for each IP-XACT file.
+Displays the list of files that will be used during the synthesis and implementation of the IP, as well as documentation files in PDF format.

-Files are represented either by their absolute path or by the relative path from the parent directory of the IP-XACT file.
+- There must be at least one implementation file defined for each IP-XACT file. - Files are represented either by their absolute path or by the relative path from the parent directory of the IP-XACT file.
 By default, all the files are represented by their relative path.
 Right-click a file to change the path to absolute or back to relative.
-Double-click a file to manually modify the path.

-A file will be highlighted in red if any errors are detected with that file.
-Hovering over the bad file will show a tooltip describing the error.
+Double-click a file to manually modify the path. - A file will be highlighted in red if any errors are detected with that file.
+Hovering over the bad file will show a tooltip describing the error. - A documentation file can be provided in the form of a PDF file.
+This file will then be displayed to the user when he asks for help for this IP.